 In the United States, very few states have set age limitations for children passengers.
 In Louisiana, Arkansas, Texas, Hawaii, and Washington, the age limit are between 5 to 8 years of age.
 The other 46 states and U.S. territories have no age restrictions for passengers.
 But, you are still required to use the best judgment anytime you decide to ride with your child.

-If they are too young or have not attained the height of about 4ft, 9inches, then you should never allow them to ride on the back.
+If they are too young or have not reached the height of about 4 feet, 9 inches, then you should never allow them to ride on the back.
 And even if their feet can reach the passenger footrest, you should be careful and avoid speeding.
 People with motorcycle permits are not allowed to carry passengers, even when riding with an experienced rider.